-Deal makers in gambling industry
+Dealmakers in the gambling industry

 The government of Britain has stated that henceforth all operators will have to get licenses of operation and even online gambling firms which are located offshore but earn revenues from British residents have to pay taxes.
 The new “digital tax” is likely to hit revenues of all online gambling firms across Europe quite hard.
-These small online gambling firms have spent heavily on marketing their games which can be downloaded across smartphones, tablets and PC’s.
-Bwin, which is desperately looking for buyers due to losses of $ 8.4 million in 2014 had breakdown in discussion with several prospective buyers like RisingTideGames and iMesh as new taxes would reduce revenue and cash flow.
+These small online gambling firms have spent heavily on marketing their games which can be downloaded across smartphones, tablets, and PCs.
+Bwin, which is desperately looking for buyers due to losses of $ 8.4 million in 2014 had a breakdown in discussion with several prospective buyers like RisingTideGames and iMesh as new taxes would reduce revenue and cash flow.

 Bleak outlook for online gambling operators in Europe

 Following rumors of the breakdown in talks of Bwin, its shares fell sharply.
 This incident and the talks of Amaya planning to buy PokerStars (the world’s largest online poker operator) is compounding the fear of an already jittery industry plagued by rising taxes and licensing regulations.
 Existing players are not keen to give up as the online gambling industry for casual casino-like games is rising steadily even though some of them do not give out real cash though players need to pay out real cash to play.
 For large companies well entrenched in social gambling media, this new regulation will provide an opportunity to increase revenue and also provide clarity of operations.